Ongoing model monitoring

 Internal validation plays a key role in the assessment of the reliability and accuracy of significant institutions’ internal models.
 It also serves as an important input for the ECB’s assessment of the regulatory compliance of internal models.

-To ensure a level playing field, the ECB now requires significant institutions to provide specific data on the validation of internal models used to calculate own funds requirements for credit risk and operational risk.
+To ensure a level playing field, the ECB requires significant institutions to provide specific data on the validation of internal models used to calculate own funds requirements for credit risk.
 Rather than replacing institutions’ own internal validation processes, this data collection establishes a common minimum set of metrics which are to be submitted to the ECB on an annual basis along with institutions’ internal validation reports.

 Significant institutions that have permission to use the internal ratings-based approach to calculate their own funds requirements for credit risk are required by the ECB to provide information on their probability of default, loss given default and credit conversion factor models, and on the slotting approach they apply to specialised lending exposures.
 This reporting involves statistical measures and tests similar to those typically used by such institutions, which are to be conducted on a standardised set of validation samples.